The Behavioral Perspective: Stimulus, Response, And Behavior

 When it comes to how you conduct yourself personally, you are the one who gets the final say in what you do.
 There might be cultural impulses at play that you have learned, biological ones, and others as well.
 The older you get and the more experienced you become, though, the better control you will likely have over your actions.
 This affords you a great degree of freedom as well as personal responsibility.

-Understanding behavior through online therapy
+Understanding and learning human behaviors through online therapy

 Studies show that online therapy can be an effective method of providing therapy that is partially based on behavioral principles.
 For example, in one study, researchers found that online cognitive behavioral therapy (CBT) led to reductions in symptoms of anxiety and depression while enhancing coping skills.
 Cognitive behavioral therapy—a widely utilized modality that arose out of behaviorism and cognitive therapy—focuses on how an individual’s behaviors are influenced by their thoughts and feelings.